 In order to choose the correct filter and fan, the first step is to figure out what size filter and fan are appropriate for the volume of air being “cleaned.”
 (The Grow Room Volume)

 Volume of a cube is found by multiplying the length by the width and multiplying that by the height of the room.
 A room that is 12 feet long, 8 feet wide, with 10 foot ceilings (12’x8’) x 10’ = 960 cubic feet of air.

-There are 2 ways air can be cleaned using a carbon filter; exhausting or scrubbing.
+There are two ways air can be cleaned using a carbon filter: exhausting or scrubbing.

 Exhausting is when the air that has passed through the filter is vented out of the room, usually by means of ducting.

-Before moving on I must mention that all CFM (cubic feet per minute) ratings are not equal.
+Before moving on, it is important to mention that all CFM (cubic feet per minute) ratings are not equal.
 Many companies do in-house testing to determine the strength of their fans.
-A company can make a fan and test it “in-house” and greatly exaggerate the strength of their fans because there is no oversight.
+A company can make a fan, test it “in-house”, and greatly exaggerate the strength of their fans because there is no oversight.
 (It would be like grading your own test…) The better companies use an independent third party laboratory to test and certify the strength and ratings of their fans.
 (Like a teacher grading your test.)
-CAN Filter Group uses the AMCA (the international Air Movement and Control Association.)
+CAN Filter Group uses the AMCA (the International Air Movement and Control Association.)
 The CFM ratings of CAN Fans are very accurate.

-According to CAN Filter Group when exhausting a grow kit, all the air needs to be cleaned within 3 minutes.
-Divide our 960 cubic feet by 3 = 320 cfm and choose a fan that has a cfm of at least 320cfm (always go bigger because fans lose power due to back pressure (the resistance of being hooked up to a filter or ducting.)
+According to CAN Filter Group, when exhausting a grow kit, all the air needs to be cleaned within 3 minutes.
+Divide our 960 cubic feet by 3, this gives us 320 CFM and choose a fan that has a CFM of at least 320 CFM (always go bigger because fans lose power due to back pressure - the resistance of being hooked up to a filter or ducting.)

 • A filter will reduce the air flow of a fan by between 15% and 30% (even a can fan MAX losses 15+ %)